Marvin Denzer is MVEC’s new CEO

 Could MVEC be affected?
 The short and honest answer is yes, it is possible.
 MVEC has contracted for enough generation to meet our members’ needs.
 However, power to our substations may be interrupted by MISO in emergency situations, known as a rolling blackout.
 Many factors go into the decision by MISO to direct rolling blackouts.
 Our wholesale power providers generate sufficient supply, but ultimately MISO takes the needs of the regional electric grid into consideration when determining whether to call for emergency rolling blackouts.

-We will do our best to communicate with you in advance if MISO calls for an event which interrupts power.
+We will do our best to communicate with you in advance if MISO calls for an event that interrupts power.
 Communications will be made on our website, Facebook, Twitter and/or email notifications.

 What can you do?
 Being energy conscious is important.
 There are lots of ways to save and conserve energy.
 Our website is a great resource for conservation efforts.
 The latest news and ways to be prepared are available at www.mvec.net/summerenergy-alert/.